-10 Asian-Owned Food Brands to Support During Lunar New Year
+12 Asian-Owned Food Brands to Shop During Lunar New Year (and All Year Long)

-In case you haven’t heard, it’s the Year of the Ox, baby.
-Lunar New Year begins on February 12 this year, and will mark the start of a 15-day celebration across China and other Asian countries.
+In case you hadn’t heard, it’s the Year of the Tiger, baby.
+Lunar New Year begins on February 1 this year, and will mark the start of a celebration across China and many other Asian countries that lasts until the Lantern Festival on February 15.
 Lunar New Year falls on the first new moon of the lunisolar calendar that is traditionally used by East Asian countries like China, South Korea, Vietnam, Thailand, Taiwan, Hong Kong, Tibet, and Singapore.

-While many of the traditional parades and celebrations are curtailed this year, you can still do your part by supporting some Asian-owned food and beverage businesses—after all, isn’t the best way to celebrate by eating and drinking?
+Much like in 2021, many of the traditional parades and celebrations are curtailed this year.
+But you can still do your part by supporting some Asian-owned food and beverage businesses—after all, isn’t the best way to celebrate by eating and drinking?
 Each of the products below come from innovative and enterprising young Asian-Americans (and in one case, an Asian-Australian) who’ve created delicious, flavor-packed products by sourcing as many ingredients as possible directly from Asia and bringing them to a U.S. audience, sometimes for the first time.
-So come hungry (or thirsty) and get ready to discover some of the best Asian food products on the market to help you ring in the Year of the Ox with a proper feast.
+So come hungry (or thirsty) and get ready to discover some of the best Asian food products on the market to help you ring in the Year of the Tiger with a proper feast.

 Launched in 2018 by Jing Gao, Fly by Jing is a line of addictive Asian ingredients, sauces, and other condiments that are popular in China but less-known in the U.S. Gao is a chef who previously launched an award-winning restaurant in Shanghai and an expert on Chinese cuisine on a mission to bring uncensored Chinese flavors to the U.S. The brand is inspired by the flavors of her hometown Chengdu, in the province of Sichuan, and its popular “fly restaurants,” hole-in-the-wall eateries so good they are said to attract diners like flies.
 Sichuan food is defined by a complex xian (umami) that draws out the essence of ingredients.
 Jing spent years sourcing the best ingredients in the mountains and countrysides of China to create a line of spices and sauces.
 Her signature and most popular product is the addictive Sichuan Chili Crisp, but other condiments to try include her Zhong Sauce (inspired by Chgnedu Zhong dumplings), Mala Spice Mix (Sichuan’s signature 11-spice mix, which includes numbing Sichuan peppers), and 3-year Aged Doubanjian (fermented chili bean sauce).